mhguo1/TRAPD/README.md

 4) --controlsize: Number of controls that were tested in Step 2B.
 If using ExAC or gnomAD, please refer to the respective documentation for total sample size
 5) --output: Output file path/name

-Output: A tab delimited file with 10 columns: Column 1 will be a list of genes and will have the header "#GENE", Column 2 will be the number of heterozygous cases with the header "CASE_COUNT_HET", Column 3 will be the number of potentially compound heterozygous cases (those carrying 2 variants in the gene), with the header "CASE_COUNT_CH", Column 4 will be the number of homozygous cases with the header "CASE_COUNT_HOM", and column 5 will be the total AC in the gene with the header "CASE_TOTAL_AC", Column 6 will be the number of heterozygous controls, Column 7 will be the number of homozygous controls, and Column 8 will be the total AC, Column 9 will be the p-value under the dominant model, and Column 10 will be the p-value under the recessive model.
+Output: A tab delimited file with 10 columns: Column 1 ("#GENE") will be a list of genes; Column 2 ("CASE_COUNT_HET") will be the number of heterozygous cases; Column 3 ("CASE_COUNT_CH") will be the number of potentially compound heterozygous cases (those carrying 2 variants in the gene); Column 4 ("CASE_COUNT_HOM") will be the number of homozygous cases; Column 5 ("CASE_TOTAL_AC") will be the total AC in the gene for cases; Column 6 will be the estimated number of heterozygous controls ("CONTROL_COUNT_HET"); Column 7 will be the number of homozygous controls ("CONTROL_COUNT_HOM"), and Column 8 will be the total AC in controls ("CONTROL_TOTAL_AC"), Column 9 ("P_DOM") will be the p-value under the dominant model, and Column 10 ("P_REC") will be the p-value under the recessive model.

+Citing TRAPD:
+Guo MH, Plummer L, Chan Y-M, Hirschhorn JN, Lippincott MF.
+Burden testing of rare variants identified through exome sequencing using publicly available control data.
+American Journal of Human Genetics.
+2018 (manuscript in press).